jakobzhao/geog595/05_viz/pe.md

 * Chris Toomey for ushering this work through and keeping things on track
 * Journalists with stories that help us make sense of what goes around us

-**The instruction of this exercise has learnt and even directly copied a few open-source Mapbox archives and documentations, but I made necessary edits to better facilite the course requirements and demands.
+**To write this exercise, I has learnt from a few open-source Mapbox archives and documentations, but I made necessary edits to better facilite the course requirements and demands.
 If you believe it has viloated any Mapbox rules, please contact me via zhaobo@uw.edu.**